Panyaprach/task360/README.md

 # TASK360
-The TASK360 is the RESTful API use for store the resources for a simple 'to do' task list.
-This project depends developed by following stack,
+The TASK360 is the RESTful API use to store the resources for a simple 'to do' task list.
+This project depends on the following stack,
 + Spring Boot
 + MySQL
 + Docker (Docker-Compose)

 All requests available on `localhost:8080`.
-All api access is over http.
-All data received as JSON.
+All API access is over `http`.
+All data received as `json`.
 This guide walks you build the docker image for running a Spring Boot Application.
-If you are NOT using WINDOW machine, May the command be little differences.

 ### Table of Contents
 **[Preparing Environment](#preparing-environment)**<br>